-A potential challenge is that cybersecurity and online hacking are not currently impacting 44% of participating manufacturers (page 17).
+A potential challenge is that cybersecurity and online hacking are not currently impacting 36% of participating manufacturers (page 16).
 While this is good news, the lack of cybersecurity and online hacking issues could provide a false sense of security and reduce a manufacturer's initiative to put cybersecurity protections in place.
 After a cyberattack occurs, it is too late to respond.
+63% say cybersecurity is a growing concern.

 Implementing automation for your manufacturing processes is a significant investment of money for equipment and time for planning and programming.
-43% of manufacturers have not started to implement an automation solution.
-33% have partially implemented an automation solution.
+48% of manufacturers have not started to implement an automation solution.
+26% have partially implemented an automation solution.
 With the expected future shortage of manufacturing workforce, automation is a strategy many manufacturers should start to explore.
 As the cost of robotics and other technologies continues to decrease, adoption of automation will continue to evolve.
 Deep technical support in advanced manufacturing engineering and automation is needed to help manufacturers take the next step.